apache/doris-website/docs/ecosystem/flink-doris-connector.md

 SELECT * FROM students;
 ```

-### Flink DataStream
+#### Using DataStream API to Read Data

-When using the DataStream API to read, you need to introduce the dependency in the program POM file in advance.
-Refer to the Usage section.
+When using the DataStream API to read data, you need to include the dependencies in your program's POM file in advance, as described in the "Usage" section.

 ```Java
 final StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();